Sotatek-DucNguyen5/code-test/README.md

 ### Prerequisite

-You need to have maven environment (mvn) and java
+You need to have maven environment (mvn) and java version 11

 ### Steps

 1. Create database

-    - You need create database before taking the next steps.
+    - You need to create database before taking the next steps.

-2. Connect database
+2. Connect to database
    - Open **application.properties** file

-     ({path-file-to-project}\src\main\resources\application.properties)

-   - You enter URL, USERNAME, PASSWORD
+   - Insert suitable **URL, USERNAME, PASSWORD** for database settings

    `spring.datasource.url=${DB_URL}`